OSGP/Documentation/Domains/Tariffswitching/README.md

 ## TARIFF (normal) vs. TARIFF_REVERSED
 When configuring a device via the platform to switch relays according to a tariff schedule, the device can be instructed to switch the tariff relay normally ("TARIFF") or reversed ("TARIFF_REVERSED").

 The devices themselves are unaware of the difference between TARIFF and TARIFF_REVERSED.
-When sending a setScheduleRequest message for a tariff schedule to the platform, the tariff switching domain adapter checks if it's a TARIFF_REVERSED schedule.
-If so, the tariff switching domain adapter will invert the relay value for all schedule entries before the schedule is sent to the device.
+When sending a setScheduleRequest message for a tariff schedule to the platform, the tariff switching domain adapter checks if the device relay(s) are configured with TARIFF_REVERSED.
+If so, the tariff switching domain adapter will invert the relay value for all tariff schedule entries before the tariff schedule is sent to the device.

 When two devices have the same schedule, while one device is using TARIFF and the other TARIFF_REVERSED, the state of their tariff relays will always be the opposite of each other.

 ### Communicated/Stored values
 The values as shown in the table below will be returned, when getting the status from a device or from the platform.